Remote Method Invocation (RMI)

 The stub object (on machine A) has to

-* send this information to the server
+into a format suitable fortransporting them across the net)* send this information to the server

-* to call the desired method on the real object lying on the
+* to unmarshal the parameters,* to call the desired method on the real object lying on the

-* to capture the return value or exception of the call on the
+server,* to capture the return value or exception of the call on the

-* to send a package consisting of the value in the marshalled
+server,* to marshal this value,* to send a package consisting of the value in the marshalled

-form back to the stub on the
+form back to the stub on theclient, machine A.

 The stub object unmarshals the return value or exception from the server.
 This value becomes the return value of the remote method invocation.
 Or, if the remote method threw an exception, the stub (object) rethrows it in the process space of the caller.